handmade success

 Direct labor is your time (and your team’s time) spent formulating, filling, labeling, and packing.
 If you’re paying yourself $20/hr and it takes 4 minutes to fill and label a tincture, that’s $1.33 in labor per unit.
 Not accounting for that is how makers end up busy but broke.

-When you add all of that up, you get your true cost of goods sold (COGS).
-Your pricing needs to be built on top of that number — not on what competitors charge or what feels right.
+Add all of that up and you get your true cost of goods sold (COGS).
+Your pricing needs to be built on top of that number, not on what competitors charge or what feels right.

 Why accurate inventory tracking is non-negotiable